 As hackathon mentors and judges for the event, my team and I were so impressed with the team's vision, and with their innovation that we chose them as recipients of the Best Use of MongoDB Stitch award which includes a prize package valued at $500.

-Whether you’re a student hacker, or an engineer simply looking to get your brilliant app idea off the ground, I’d strongly encourage you to take a look at MongoDB Atlas, MongoDB Stitch, and MongoDB Mobile to help you accelerate your innovation cycle and reduce the amount of time you need to spend building and managing servers and replicating boilerplate code.
+Whether you’re a student hacker, or an engineer simply looking to get your brilliant app idea off the ground, I’d strongly encourage you to take a look at MongoDB Atlas and MongoDB Stitch to help you accelerate your innovation cycle and reduce the amount of time you need to spend building and managing servers and replicating boilerplate code.